aws-samples/cfn101-workshop/content/basics/templates/resources/index.md

 ::alert[As you read through each section, there are code samples at the end.
 Copy these into your own template file.]{type="info"}

-1. Go to `code/workspace/` directory.
+1. Go to `code/workspace/` directory in Cloud9 Directory.
 1. Open the `resources.yaml` file.
 1. Copy the code as you go through the topics below.